hpdobrica/digital-garden-public/{The Mind Illuminated.md

 - set your posture
 - relax
 - set intention to follow breath
-- when mind wanders dont get angry, instead appreciate the moment you realized your mind has wandered, as this is the thing you want to reinforce
+- when mind wanders don't get angry, instead appreciate the moment you realized your mind has wandered, as this is the thing you want to reinforce
 - continue following breath

 The first objective of meditation - stable attention:
 - stable attention is the ability to direct and sustain the focus of attention, as well as to control the scope of attention
-	- this simply means that we learn to chose the object we want to attend to, and keep our attention continuously fixated on it
+	- this simply means that we learn to choose the object we want to attend to, and keep our attention continuously fixated on it
-	- controlling the scope of attention means training to adjust how wide or narrow our focus is, being more intentional about whats being included and excluded in the scope of our attention
+	- controlling the scope of attention means training to adjust how wide or narrow our focus is, being more intentional about what's being included and excluded in the scope of our attention
 - Spontaneous movements of attention:
 	- attention moves spontaneously in three different ways: scanning, getting captured, alternating
 		- scanning is when our mind moves from object to object (physical or mental), searching for something of interest
 		- getting captured happens when an object manages to catch our attention
 			- e.g. loud siren can take your attention away from the book you are reading
-		- alternating attention is subtler kind of movement. without practice, this might look like paying attention to two different things at the same time
+		- alternating attention is subtler kind of movement.
+Without practice, this might look like paying attention to two different things at the same time
 			- what's happening however is that attention alternates between multiple objects of attention quickly, and spends about equal amount of time on each of them
 			- if you are doodling in a class, your attention is alternating between drawing and listening to the professor
-			- when we are focused on an object, and other things start popping up in peripheral awareness, they are intermitently becoming objects of attention, which is now alternating between them and the main object
+			- when we are focused on an object, and other things start popping up in peripheral awareness, they are intermittently becoming objects of attention, which is now alternating between them and the main object
 		- during meditation, intentional movements of attention will replace all three kinds of spontaneous movements of attention
 - Intentionally directing and sustaining [[Attention]]
-	- we countrol our attention by intentionally directing it on something
+	- we control our attention by intentionally directing it on something
 		- at work we direct our attention to task after task to get the job done
 		- during meditation we direct our attention to the breath
 	- once directed, our mind can still shift attention via spontaneous movements
 	- to counter this, we learn how to sustain attention
-	- while directing attention is counscious, sustaining it is an unconscious process, which weighs what we are focusing on against other possible objects of attention
+	- while directing attention is conscious, sustaining it is an unconscious process, which weighs what we are focusing on against other possible objects of attention
 	- the moment something else is judged as more important or more interesting, the attention moves elsewhere
 	- we can't control this process, but we can influence it through holding a conscious intention to come back to the object whenever we get distracted - thus training this process to allow us to be focused more continuously
 	- this is similar to learning to throw darts: